fzakaria/fzakaria.com/_posts/2026-07-20-linux-kernel-will-support-origin-sort-of.md

 My first attempt [here](https://lore.kernel.org/all/20260622043934.179879-1-farid.m.zakaria@gmail.com/) proposed simply adding direct support for `$ORIGIN` in the Virtual File System (VFS) subsystem.

-I waited nervously expecting the result I expected from what I had come to read about online; someone non-politely telling me to _F$#CK off_ because there is something I missed, misunderstood or did not consider. 🤬
+I waited nervously.
+I was expecting the result from what I had come to read about online; someone non-politely telling me to _F$#CK OFF_ because there is something I missed, misunderstood or did not consider. 🤬

 The result was completely different. 😲